What is a sitemap for a website?

 The physical structure of a sitemap can take many shapes and will vary depending on its intended use.

-Just like you'd want your final site to be fit for human consumption, aka simple to navigate for visitors, sitemaps for project planning are visual 2D displays or images that are meant to be quickly and easily understood by the team building your site.
+Just like you'd want your final site to be fit for human consumption, aka simple to navigate for visitors, sitemaps for project planning are visual 2D displays or images that are meant to be quickly and easily understood by the team building your website.

-These sitemaps depict individual webpages as blocks or cells connected by lines, representing the internal links or paths that users can take.
+These sitemaps depict individual web pages as blocks or cells connected by lines, representing the internal links or paths that users can take.

 It's an incredibly intuitive way for a person to get the big picture.